anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 At the edge, the infrastructure may further include ruggedised hardware for harsh environments and hardware with different form factors.
-With the evolution of IoT and ubiquitous connectivity (inclusive of personal devices) to consider extreme-edge devices as part of the ecosystem.
-This will require need to integrate with and offer programmability
+With the evolution of IoT and ubiquitous connectivity (inclusive of personal devices) to consider extreme-edge devices as part of the ecosystem, this will require need to integrate with and offer programmability
 and processing capabilities for these devices.

 The end-to-end orchestration will need to support the extreme edge use cases.